Personality Types in the Classroom: Understanding How

 Their dominant function remains concentrated on unifying individuals and responding to their feeling dimensions values and needs.
 People belonging to the Extraverted Feeling type keep on assessing the sentimental “temperature” of the place they are in and can skillfully change the atmosphere of the place with their strong presence.

 They keep people together and help unite them to achieve a common goal.
-Their personality traits include making people feel comfortable and use humor, gesture and words to make everyone at ease.
+Their personality traits include making people feel comfortable and use humour, gesture and words to make everyone at ease.

-They are conscious about resources and time and understand how to utilize these to their utmost capability.
-Since Extraverted Thinking involves a process of judgement, they concentrate on moving forward, achieving objectives, and making decisions.
+They are conscious about resources and time and understand how to utilise these to their utmost capability.
+Since Extraverted Thinking involves a process of judgement, they concentrate on going forward, achieving objectives, and making decisions.

-The dominant function of people of these Psychological Types is to compare and contrast past with the present to discover what they may trust.
+The dominant functions of individuals from these psychological types is to compare and contrast past with the present to discover what they may trust.
 They ground themselves in experience, sense impressions and reflect on recollections to navigate them forward.

 They value practicing stuff until gaining expertise in a specific field.
 People of these psychological types are specialists and frequently learn the subject of studies of their choice.
 They demonstrate extraordinary attention to detail, and mostly find changes before others.
 Since they value strength, they are gifted with the art of building positive traditions and routines that bring a sense of comfort and consistency in their life.